 This option applies retention rules and deletes any files according to retention rules before the backup starts.

-Options control how backups are scheduled and what actions are taken on failure.
+'Options' control how backups are scheduled and what actions are taken on failure or for offline computers.
+Power saving and notification options can also be specified here.
 The interface appears as below:

 The available options are: